divairmaaa/BentonEnthusiast/README.md

 # Pizza-Premio
-An android application to order pizza with the name of shop is Pizza Premio
+An android application that display information about Benton for beauty enthusiast.

 I use tutorial from developer.android.com and dicoding academy